-An appeal to the Zoning Board of Appeals may be made by any person, firm or corporation, or by any office, department, board or bureau aggrieved by a decision of the Building Inspector under this Ordinance in accordance with Illinois Statutes and the following:
+An appeal to the Planning/Zoning Commission may be made by any person, firm, or corporation, or by any office, department, board or bureau aggrieved by a decision of the Building Inspector under this Ordinance in accordance with Illinois Statutes and the following: (Amended by Ordinance No 6141 April 4,2016)

-- (a) An application for an appeal shall be filed with the City Clerk within twenty (20) days of the date of the action from which the appeal is being filed, and thereafter the City Clerk shall forward such application to the Zoning Board of Appeals for processing.
-The City Clerk shall forward to the Building Inspector a notice of appeal specifying the grounds thereof and he shall forthwith transmit to the Zoning Board of Appeals all the papers constituting the record upon which the action appealed from was taken. - (b) An appeal stays all the proceedings in furtherance of the action appealed from, unless the Building Inspector from whom the appeal is taken certifies to the Zoning Board of Appeals, after the notice of appeal has been filed with him, that by reason of facts stated in the certificate a stay would, in his opinion, cause imminent peril to life or property in which case proceedings shall not be stayed otherwise than by a restraining order which may be granted by the Zoning Board of Appeals or by a court of record on application, on notice to the Building Inspector from whom the appeal is taken and on due causes shown.

-(c) The Zoning Board of Appeals shall fix a reasonable time, not to exceed ninety (90) days, for the hearing of the appeal and give due notice thereof to the parties and decide the same within a reasonable time.
-The Zoning Board of Appeals may reverse or affirm, wholly or partly, or may modify the order, requirement, decision, or determination as in its opinion ought to be made on the premises, and to that end shall have all the powers of the officer from whom the appeal was taken.
+- (a) An application for an appeal shall be filed with the City Clerk within twenty (20) days of the date of the action from which the appeal is being filed, and thereafter the City Clerk shall forward such application to the Planning/Zoning Commission for processing.
+The City Clerk shall forward to the Building Inspector a notice of appeal specifying the grounds thereof and he shall forthwith transmit to the Planning/Zoning Commission all the papers constituting the record upon which the action appealed from was taken.
+(Amended by Ordinance No 6141 April 4,2016) - (b) An appeal stays all the proceedings in furtherance of the action appealed from, unless the Building Inspector from whom the appeal is taken certifies to the Planning/Zoning Commission, after the notice of appeal has been filed with him, that by reason of facts stated in the certificate a stay would, in his opinion, cause imminent peril to life or property in which case proceedings shall not be stayed otherwise than by a restraining order which may be granted by the Planning/Zoning Commission or by a court of record on application, on notice to the Building Inspector from whom the appeal is taken and on due causes shown.
+(Amended by Ordinance No 6141 April 4,2016) - (c) The Planning/Zoning Commission shall fix a reasonable time, not to exceed ninety (90) days, for the hearing of the appeal and give due notice thereof to the parties and decide the same within a reasonable time.
+The Planning/Zoning Commission may reverse or affirm, wholly or partly, or may modify the order, requirement, decision, or determination as in its opinion ought to be made on the premises, and to that end shall have all the powers of the officer from whom the appeal was taken.
+(Amended by Ordinance No 6141 April 4,2016)